gqding/SalFBNet/README.md

 * \*Training and Validation sets are randomly split by this work (see [Training list](https://github.com/gqding/SalFBNet/blob/main/Datasets/Eye_Fixation_Train_MIT1003.lst) and [Val list](https://github.com/gqding/SalFBNet/blob/main/Datasets/Eye_Fixation_Val_MIT1003.lst)).
 * We released our Pseudo-Saliency dataset on this [link](https://github.com/gqding/SalFBNet/blob/main/Datasets/PseudoSaliency/PseudoSaliency.md).

-### 4. Downloads
-- Our pre-trained models

-    It will be available soon.

-- Our Pseudo-Saliency dataset (~24.2GB)

-    It will be available soon.

-    1. Downloading all zipped files, and using following command to restore the complete zip file:
-    ```
-    zip -F PseudoSaliency_avg_dataset.zip --out PseudoSaliency_avg.zip
-    ```
-    2. Then unzip the file:
-    ```
-    unzip PseudoSaliency_avg.zip
-    ```

-- Our testing saliency results on public datasets

-    You can download our testing saliency resutls from this [link].

 ## Performance Evaluation